marklhc/longcfa/README.md

 <!-- badges: end -->

-The goal of longcfa is to …
+The goal of longcfa is to simplify the specification of longitudinal confirmatory factor analysis (CFA) using the `lavaan` package using a matrix-like approach.

 ## Installation